Ministry of Defense (Afghanistan)

+The Democratic Republic period

+From the 30th of April until 9 August 1978, Abdul Qadir succeeded the slain Ghulam Haidar Rasuli as Defense Minister of the DRA, responsible for the Armed Forces of the Democratic Republic of Afghanistan, until being succeeded by General Aslam Watanjar.
+In 1990 forces loyal to Minister of Defense Shahnawaz Tanai and Hezbi Islami leader Gulbuddin Hekmatyar attempted a fail coup against then President Najibullah.
+His forces were thwarted by General Aslam Watanjar who was rewarded the post of Minister of Defence.
+Watanjar would be the last Minister of Defense of the DRA/ROA.
+The government collapsed in 1992.

+Additionally, the Ministry of Defense also had their own annual publication titled “The Military Magazine” (د اردو مجله, مجله ارتش) which began in 1967, under the Kingdom of Afghanistan.
+This was continued under the Democratic Republic of Afghanistan.

 The Islamic Republic period

 During the Islamic Republic of Afghanistan (2004–2021), the defense minister was nominated by the President of Afghanistan and the National Assembly made the final approval.

 One of the functions of the Defense Ministry during that period was the continuance of disarming insurgent groups, through programmes such as the Afghan New Beginnings Programme (which included the rehabilitation and reintegration of child soldiers).
 These militant groups coalesced from warlords and former army personnel after the collapse of the Najibullah government in 1992.